Skip to main content

 The Verdict

-Reach for the LIFX A19 when you want LED-grade brightness and protocol confidence without committing to a hub-based ecosystem.
+Reach for the LIFX A19 when you want the widest hub-free white tuning and protocol confidence without committing to a hub-based ecosystem.

 Best value: WiZ Connected Smart Bulbs